-Instruction Manual 2019
+Instruction Manual 2021

-Release Date: December 17, 2019
+Release Date: December 31, 2021

-Public Burden Statement: An agency may not conduct or sponsor, and a person is not required to respond to, a collection of information unless it displays a currently valid OMB control number.
-The OMB control number for this project is 0915-0345, with an expiration date of 10/31/2020.
-Public reporting burden for this collection of information is estimated to average 36.5 hours per response, including the time for reviewing instructions, searching existing data sources, and completing and reviewing the collection of information.
-Send comments regarding this burden estimate or any other aspect of this collection of information, including suggestions for reducing this burden, to: HRSA Reports Clearance Officer, 5600 Fishers Lane, Room 14N136B, Rockville, MD 20857.
+Public Burden Statement: The purpose of this data collection system is to collect client-level data on individuals being served, services being delivered, and costs associated with these services through the AIDS Drug Assistance Program (ADAP) Data Report.
+The Ryan White HIV/AIDS Program requires the submission of this annual report by the Secretary of Department of Health and Human Services (HHS) to the appropriate committees of Congress.
+An agency may not conduct or sponsor, and a person is not required to respond to, a collection of information unless it displays a currently valid OMB control number.
+The OMB control number for this information collection is 0915-0345 and it is valid until 6/30/2023.
+This information collection is mandatory (through increased Authority under the Public Health Service Act, Section 311(c) (42 USC 243(c)) and title XXVI (42 U.S.C. §§ 2611 et seq.).
+Public reporting burden for this collection of information is estimated to average 87 hours per response, including the time for reviewing instructions, searching existing data sources, and completing and reviewing the collection of information.
+Send comments regarding this burden estimate or any other aspect of this collection of information, including suggestions for reducing this burden to paperwork@hrsa.gov.